 In terms of theoretical grounding, this project seeks to extend known bi- and multilingual phenomena to the domain of sign languages.
 A better understanding of sign multilingualism can lead to better training for sign language interpreters working in international contexts, as well as improved services for deaf people who move abroad.
 This project can also be seen as the first step in opening up the new field of Sign Multilingualism Studies for future more extensive and detailed research.

 Sign multilingualism studies includes a whole range of inter-related topics, some of which cover known phenomena that also exist in spoken languages, such as code-switching and interpreting between two languages (cf. the “sign-switching” study).
 However, other areas are particular to sign languages and do not occur in spoken languages, such as the simultaneous use of signing and speaking (the “sign-speaking” study), or the rapid emergence of improvised inter-languages in situations of language contact (the “cross-signing” study).

-This project has received funding from the European Union’s Seventh Framework Programme for research, technological development and demonstration under grant agreement no 263647.
+This project received funding from the European Union’s Seventh Framework Programme for research, technological development and demonstration under grant agreement no 263647.
 In 2017, the European Research Council provided a follow-on grant for this work, funding our proof-of-concept project called SIGNSPACE.

 European Research Council, €1.16 million

 Deaf assistants for the cross-signing part of the project visited the iSLanDS Institute in summer 2012 for six weeks of research and training, and a follow-up project is taking place in Jordan involving one of the Jordanian deaf visitors.

 This is a study of language contact between pairs of signers from different linguistic backgrounds who do not have a shared language between them, communicating, as it were, across language boundaries (hence the term "cross-signing").

 How do communicative strategies develop between users of two different sign languages?